 A team representative will provide reasonable advance notice before any team travels.
 Notice will include the dates, location, and duration of the competition.
 Travel notice will also include designated team hotels for overnight stays.
 A team representative will designate a contact person for team travel to help with travel details and provide information to parents.
 A team representative will post specific travel itineraries when they become available.
 These will include a more detailed, hour-by-hour itinerary as well as contact information for coaches and team travel chaperones.

 COACH AND VOLUNTEER RESPONSIBILITIES

-During team travel, coaches and volunteers will help athletes, fellow coaches and volunteers adhere to policy guidelines, including the travel policies and reporting policies.
+During team travel, coaches and volunteers will help athletes, fellow coaches, and volunteers adhere to policy guidelines, including travel policies and reporting policies.
 When not practicing, training, competing, or preparing for competition, coaches and volunteers will monitor the activities of athletes, fellow coaches, and volunteers during team travel.

 Coaches and managers will:

 - Prepare athletes for team travel and make athletes aware of all expectations.